Abhilash-Mandlekar/Poplation_simulator/README.md

 ## How to Run

-Please install the dependancies such as pandas.
+Please install the dependencies such as pandas.

 Run the 'population_simulator.py' file to start the simulation.